felixye1/KTANE-Bot/README.md

 ### Password

-This can be accessed by entering **mc** when prompted to select a module.
+This can be accessed by entering **pa** when prompted to select a module.

 Enter the six available letters for each column one by one as prompted, separated by spaces. (the order does not matter).